The Secret to Motivating and Engaging Your Team Virtually and In Person

 As we continue to celebrate Emotional Intelligence Awareness Month, I encourage you to add one of these strategies to your leadership toolkit and use the strategy whenever and wherever you can.
 Then, let us know how it went.
 We would love to hear about your experience.

-If you would like to learn more about developing your emotional intelligence, including identifying your strengths and key areas to focus on for improvement, contact us at [email protected] to take an EI assessment and get a one-on-one debrief of your results with one of our coaches.
+If you would like to learn more about our leadership programs or developing your emotional intelligence, including identifying your strengths and key areas to focus on for improvement, contact us at [email protected] to take an EI assessment and get a one-on-one debrief of your results with one of our coaches.